 The integration of 123FormBuilder web forms with the Zendesk help desk picks up and sends support tickets to the Zendesk interface, where they are managed like any other Zendesk support ticket.
 If you use this integration, clients won’t necessarily have to go to your help desk to request support; they will just need to fill out your 123FormBuilder web form, which can be published anywhere on the web.
 Besides tickets, you may use our integration to create or update organizations, users, and articles.

-To enable the Zendesk integration, go to your Application section, select Zendesk from the list, and press Add.
+To enable the Zendesk integration, go to your Integrations section, search for Zendesk using the search bar, and press Connect.
 The application box will show up on your page.
 Fill in your Zendesk URL and provide your Zendesk username and token to allow the applications to communicate.
 Remember to also enable the token access feature in Zendesk for the integration to work properly.

 In the customization lightbox, you can map form fields with default and custom fields from Zendesk.
 If you want to use Zendesk custom fields, make sure they don’t have the same name as your standard fields in Zendesk, otherwise, their input data will not be sent to Zendesk at all.

 In the application box, use the dropdown to select Ticket if you want to send form submissions to your Zendesk platform as support tickets.
 Under Settings, you can opt to send the content of the submission to ticket comments, update ticket, and attach the form submission as a PDF file to the ticket.

 In order to update tickets, you’ll need to specify the subject field in the dropdown that appears once the option is checked.
 If you want to attach the form submission as a PDF file to the ticket, make sure you enable the Attach submission as PDF to the notification email option in Form Settings –Notifications – PDF Options.

 If you want to create tickets through submissions, note that Subject, Description, Name, and Email are required fields; Ticket Type, Priority, and Attach File are optional.